ai4na-workshop/ai4na-workshop.github.io/_pages/submissions.md

 If you select the Overleaf template, you will need to download the project zip file for now and upload it as a new project.

 ### What's the workshop topic?
-> GENOML aims to facilitate discussions among ML researchers on various topics within Genomics and related fields, including target and drug discovery, agronomy, and synthetic biology
+> GEML aims to facilitate discussions among ML researchers on various topics within Genomics and related fields, including target and drug discovery, agronomy, and synthetic biology

 We welcome a broad range of submissions, from dataset curation, analysis and benchmarking work highlighting opportunities and pitfalls of current ML applications in health and materials, to novel models and algorithms unlocking unprecedented capabilities.